CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 `/home/ubuntu`

 The first part of that absolute path is the root directory, `/`.
 That's not a separator between two directories, that's an actual directory itself.
-The "root" of the tree, if you will.
+The "root" of the files on the system, if you will.
 (Yes, I know actual trees with leaves have multiple roots.
 Bear with me.
 Paths don't.)

 Then you have the `home` directory, then `/` which in this case is a separator between two directories, and then the second directory name, `ubuntu`.
 Only the first `/` is the root directory; every other slash is a separator between two directories.